dvdvideo1234/TrackAssemblyTool/readme.md

    11) [Excel 2010] Just Click "Yes" and close Excel
    12) [Excel 2010] It will want to save it again, so you should click "Don't Save"
    13) [Excel 2010] You are good to go

+Q: May I PUT this thing in another third party website ?
+A: No I will not give you my permission to do that...
+Why ...
+   That way you will upload some half-baked tool, waste your time with stupid things and confuse everybody with this so called "unofficial" version of the TrackAssembly tool.
+   Not to mention that the stunned people will NOT GET ANY updates!
+   So please don't!

 ```
 Just CLK the subscribe to the button above.
 And also Thumbs Up !
 XD